fabiana2611/fabiana2611.github.io/about.md

 I am very motivated about working in dynamic, fast-paced and continuously-evolving environments, where I might be able to explore, learn and develop new technologies and their applications.

+In the current moment, I'm working in Porto, Portugal, where I have great moments.
+And I post about that in another [blog](https://biaintech.wordpress.com/category/portugal/) to share my experience in this wonderful place.

 <h3>Skills and Soft-skills</h3>

 <br/><b>Tech</b>